Select Page

 Photo from the Durham Museum

-In 1974 the property was sold to Russell Lindeman as a personal country retreat.
-But again, the community wanted in.
+In 1974 the property was sold to Russell Lindeman.
+Again, the community wanted in.
 They loved that piece of land.
 The overwhelming interest in the ski hill convinced the Lindeman family to start a new business, and Mt.
-Crescent Ski Area was born.
+Crescent Ski Area was born, occasionally offering four-season activities for the public.

 Photo courtesy of the Lindeman Family

-Russell retired in 2008 and sold the area to Korby and Samantha Fleisher of Vail, Colorado.
-During this time the area began to explore more four-season recreation opportunities outside of winter skiing and snowboarding, adding a zipline and hosting warm-season races and public events.
+Russell retired in 2008 and sold the area to Korby and Samantha Fleischer of Vail, Colorado.
+During this time the area began to explore additional recreation opportunities outside of winter sports, adding a zipline and hosting warm-season races and events.

 Photo taken in 2017

-Pottawattamie County Conservation had expressed interest in preserving the property ever since Hitchcock Nature Center, a 1,500-acre public nature preserve just north of the area, was acquired in the early 90's.
-In December 2021 the stars aligned and the land and ski operation were purchased by the county as part of the conservation department's vision to establish one of the largest nature areas in Iowa's globally significant Loess Hills.
-In June 2023 hiking trails between the two areas were opened to the public, officially making the ski area a part of Hitchcock and accessible 365 days per year.
+Pottawattamie County Conservation had been interested in preserving the property ever since Hitchcock Nature Center, a 1,500-acre public nature preserve just north of the area, was acquired in the early 90's.
+In December 2021 the stars aligned and the county purchased the property as part of the conservation department's effort to establish one of the largest nature areas in Iowa's globally significant Loess Hills.

 Photo taken in October 2023 from Lotus Loop Trail